downshiftorg/ezekiel/README.md

 }
 ```

-Assuming you already have PHPUnit installed, you should probably run composer with the `--no-dev` flag to prevent Composer from pulling down PHPUnit again.

 Then, just use the Ezekiel trait in a TestCase class that extends `PHPUnit_Framework_TestCase`.
 If you don't already have such a class, create one, otherwise just add the trait to your existing child class.
 Here's an example:

 ```php